gmanchon/gcp-ai-template/README.md

 `sales_controller.rb` contains everything you need in order to make a prediction from a trained model in gcp

+`predict.html.erb` contains a view to display the result of the `/sales/predict` route, in particular the success or error code for the ml api call

 # tasks

 ## show project conf